Xenogil/App_ACENSI/README.md

 Python: Core language for the backend and data integration processes.
 JAVA, CSS and HTML: for the style and the charts
 Django: for the web application architecture.
-SQL: To manage and query financial datasets.
+SQL Server: To manage and query financial datasets.

 There is a doc App-Integration that will help you with the installation